Campaign Finance Information

 Requires that any candidate or political committee authorized by a candidate and created solely for the purpose of influencing an election on behalf of that candidate shall report the late contributions.
 This is true if they receive any contribution or pledge of $500 or more after the final pre-primary/pre-election report has been deemed completed.
 This must happen within 24 hours of receipt of the contribution.

 These contributions must be reported through and including the day of the primary/election.
-You may file this report by telegram, mailgram, and overnight mail, facsimile at 724-284-5311 or email S. Brewer.
+You may file this report by telegram, mailgram, and overnight mail, facsimile at 724-284-5197 or by email.
 The filing of reports via facsimile or email applies only to the 24 reports late contribution report and does not remove the obligation to also report those contributions on the appropriate post-primary/post-election expense report filing.
 Please contact our office for specific reporting dates for late contribution reports.
 View the Late Contributions - 24 Hour Report (PDF)

 The campaign finance laws are serious, and failure to file the necessary reports can cause serious fines and penalties, including forfeiture of office.
 No successful candidate may take office until all reports have been filed.
 All campaign finance filing is public information and is available for inspection in our offices during normal business hours.